The role of time and space in ISR and OODA (incident response) integration.

 At an average speed of 60km/h, conventional UAVs cannot achieve much efficiency if they reach long range targets belatedly after the situation has changed significantly.

-At 200km/h high speed low altitude drones would reach a target 60km away in 15minutes, a conventional UAV would still be 45km and 45 minutes away.
-The target environment can change unrecognisably during that time.
+At 200km/h high speed low altitude drones would reach a target 60km away in 15minutes.
+A conventional UAV would still be 45km and 45 minutes away.
+During that time the target environment can change unrecognisably .

-There are many other long range applications where timeous response is material include the monitoring of Pipelines & Transmission lines where, not only does damage increase while waiting for responses but, the ability to track saboteurs also decreases exponentially as described in the beginning of this article.
+There are many other long range applications where timeous response is material.
+This includes the monitoring of Pipelines & Transmission lines.
+Not only does damage increase while waiting for responses.
+The ability to track saboteurs also decreases exponentially as described in the beginning of this article.

 Speed counts.
 Getting there is not as important as getting there in time.